 Encouraged by the neighborhood response, next year Linnea hopes to add a community social component to the volunteer events, to engage even more people in the project and provide a venue for people to talk more in-depth about water issues.
 “This project has given me the opportunity to talk to a lot of neighbors about water quality and garden and lawn care best practices,” she said.
 “You bring people in little by little.”

 Stewards are not all gardeners.
 Anyone with an interest in exploring their community’s water challenges and bringing solutions to their neighborhood is a perfect candidate.
-Learn more about how you can join at an upcoming information session: masterwaterstewards.org.
+Learn more about how you can join the cohort of water stewards: masterwaterstewards.org.